Taylor Swift Did Not Reach Out To Calvin Harris, Nor Did She Thank Him Ahead Of Her New Album [Debunked]

 Although a new report suggests that Taylor Swift recently reached out to her former boyfriend, whom she split from last spring, Gossip Cop has since shot down the report as “completely untrue.”

 “[Taylor Swift] can’t ‘shake off’ her feelings” for Harris, the National Enquirer revealed to readers this week.

 “Taylor thinks she threw away a good man [and] when she has too much to drink, she gets very sentimental about him.”

-According to the incorrect report, Taylor Swift reached out to Calvin Harris sometime between Christmas and the New Year’s holiday as she celebrated with her squad of girl friends and their boyfriends and husbands.
+According to the incorrect report, Taylor Swift reached out to Calvin Harris sometime between Christmas and the New Year’s holiday as she celebrated with her squad of girlfriends and their boyfriends and husbands.

 “[Taylor Swift] tipped a few too many and decided to call [Harris] to wish him a happy holiday, but it ended up being a drunken voicemail, begging his forgiveness and admitting she’d done him wrong,” the fake insider continued, adding that the 27-year-old singer was “horrified” by her antics after the fact and wished she could rewind and erase her entire message.

-Taylor Swift and Calvin Harris have stayed mum in regard to the nature in recent months, but by all accounts, they don’t appear to be in contact at all and after the National Enquirer article was shared, a source spoke out about the situation.
+Taylor Swift and Calvin Harris have stayed mum in regard to the nature of their relationship in recent months, but by all accounts, they don’t appear to be in contact at all and after the National Enquirer article was shared, a source spoke out about the situation.

 In response to the story, a source close to both Taylor Swift and Calvin Harris told Gossip Cop that it sounds “more like the Enquirer was drunk when they came up with this absurd story,” adding, “but don’t worry Enquirer, no one is believing this one.”